Toast IPO: the restaurant software maker’s TOST shares debut on the NYSE today

 The latest tech IPO belongs to Toast a company that makes point-of-sale (POS) software for restaurants that runs on Android tablets and smartphones.
-The Toast platform handles everything from in-store orders, and online orders and delivery, to restaurant marketing.
+The Toast platform handles everything from in-store orders, online orders and delivery, to restaurant marketing.
 And today the company’s shares debut to the public.
 Here’s what you need to know:

 - What is Toast?
 It’s a point of sale hardware and software company that serves the restaurant industry.
 Toast is based in Boston, Massachusetts, and was founded in 2012.